Philadelphia, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 September

-If you vacation in Philadelphia during September, you will probably notice that it is a perfect temperature.
+If you vacation in Philadelphia during September, you will probably see that it is a perfect temperature.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 60s F (mid 10s C).
 Humidity is generally between 50 and 60% during the day.
-In terms of precipitation, you can expect it to rain about a third of the time.
+In terms of precipitation, you can expect it to rain a bit less than half of the time.

 What to wear/what to pack: